ks024/Django-Web-Framework/Module-3/Models and Forms.md

 5. **Run Server**: Use `python manage.py runserver` to view the form in a web browser.
 6. **Enhance Form**: Add validation, help text, and custom widgets as needed.

-## Conclusion

-This guide provided an overview of creating a basic form in Django, emphasizing built-in validation, rendering features, and CSRF protection, which enhances security in web applications.

----

 ## Using ModelForm in Django

 ### Steps to Create a ModelForm